Perinatal factors as risk factors of bipolar disorder onset in young adulthood: a 22-year birth cohort Conferences uri icon

 abstract

-• BACKGROUND: Bipolar disorder (BD) is a leading cause of disability-adjusted life years in young adults.
-Complications during prenatal periods have been associated with BD previously.
-The study aims to examine the association between perinatal factors and BD in order to prevent the risk of developing BD.
-METHODS: 3,794 subjects from the 1993 Pelotas population-based birth cohort study were included.
-We assessed 27 initial variables at birth and modelled BD onset at 18 and 22 years.
-We performed bivariate analysis, using binomial logistic regression models.
-The variables with p-value smaller than 0.05 were included into a multiple regression with confounding variables.
-RESULTS: Maternal smoking was associated with a 1.42-fold increased risk of BD at 18 or 22 years old (95% CI: 1.091-1.841), and maternal passive exposure to tobacco with a 1.43-fold increased risk (95% CI: 1.086-1.875).
-No association was found between other perinatal factors and BD after controlling for confounding factors.
-CONCLUSION: The results of this cohort corroborate with previous findings in the literature that already indicate the negative outcomes of maternal smoking during pregnancy.
-They may now be linked to other studies to target these factors for preventing the development of BD.
+• OBJECTIVE: Bipolar disorder (BD) is a major cause of disability-adjusted life years in young adults.
+Pregnancy complications have previously been associated with BD.
+The current study aimed to examine the association between perinatal factors and BD.
+METHODS: We included 3,794 subjects from the 1993 Pelotas population-based birth cohort study.
+We assessed 27 variables at birth and modeled BD onset at 18 and 22 years.
+Bivariate analysis was performed by means of binomial logistic regression models.
+The variables with p-values less than 0.05 were included in a multiple regression with confounders.
+RESULTS: Maternal smoking was associated with a 1.42-fold increased risk of BD at 18 or 22 years old (95%CI 1.091-1.841), and maternal passive exposure to tobacco with a 1.43-fold increased risk (95%CI 1.086-1.875).
+No association was found between other perinatal factors and BD after controlling for confounders.
+CONCLUSION: The results of the present cohort study corroborate previous reports in the literature indicating a negative effects of maternal smoking during pregnancy.
+These findings can be further tested and support the development of strategies to prevent the onset development of BD.

 authors